-- Notwithstanding the above, to the extent necessary to avoid the imposition of taxes or penalties under Section 409A of the Code with respect to any award that constitutes deferred compensation under Section 409A of the Code, a Change in Control shall be deemed to have occurred under this Plan with respect - to such award only if, in addition to the requirements set forth above, the event constitutes a change in the ownership or effective control of the Company or a change in ownership of a substantial portion of the assets of the Company, within the meaning of guidance issued by the Secretary of the Treasury under Section 409A of the Code. - (h) "Code" means the Internal Revenue Code of 1986, as amended.
+Notwithstanding the above, to the extent necessary to avoid the imposition of taxes or penalties under Section 409A of the Code with respect to any award that constitutes deferred compensation under Section 409A of the Code, a Change in Control shall be deemed to have occurred under this Plan with respect to such award only if, in addition to the requirements set forth above, the event constitutes a change in the ownership or effective control of the Company or a change in ownership of a substantial portion of the assets of the Company, within the meaning of guidance issued by the Secretary of the Treasury under Section 409A of the Code.

-"Committee" means the Board acting as a whole, or a committee of two or more "non-employee directors" (as defined in Rule (i) 16b-3 under the Exchange Act) who also constitute "outside directors" (as defined under Code Section 162(m) if applicable at the time) if designated by the Board to administer the Plan.
-The fact that a Committee member shall fail to qualify under Rule 16b-3 under the Exchange Act or Code Section 162(m) shall not invalidate any grant or award made by the Committee, if the grant or award is otherwise validly granted under the Plan.
+(h) "Code" means the Internal Revenue Code of 1986, as amended.

-stock.
+(i) "Committee" means the Board acting as a whole, or a committee of two or more "nonemployee directors" (as defined in Rule 16b-3 under the Exchange Act) who also constitute "outside directors" (as defined under Code Section 162(m) if applicable at the time) if designated by the Board to administer the Plan.
+The fact that a Committee member shall fail to qualify under Rule 16b-3 under the Exchange Act or Code Section 162(m) shall not invalidate any grant or award made by the Committee, if the grant or award is otherwise validly granted under the Plan. (j) "Common Stock" means shares of the Company's authorized and unissued common stock, or reacquired shares of such common stock.